7rikazhexde/go-multi-version-manager/README.md

 ### Automatic Installation

-The easiest way to set up go-multi-version-manager is using the installer script:
+The easiest way to set up go-multi-version-manager.

 ```bash
 # Download and run the installer script